Indiana Hoosiers football: Kevin Wilson era (2011–2016)

 After going 6–6 overall (2–6 B1G) in the 2015 season, Wilson's Hoosiers would qualify for a bowl game, the first since 2007.
 The Hoosiers would eventually lose the Pinstripe Bowl to Duke by a score of 44–41 in overtime.
 Following the 2015 post season, on January 16, 2016, Wilson hired Tom Allen, the former defensive coordinator of USF, to replace Knorr beginning the 2016 season.
+On January 11, 2016, IU and Kevin Wilson agreed to terms on a six-year contract extension and raise.

 Following the end of the 2016 regular season, the Hoosiers would again finish 6–6 overall (4–5 B1G) to become bowl eligible for the second year in a row.
 This was the first time since 1990–1991 that the Hoosiers have gone to back-to-back bowl games.

-However, Wilson resigned on December 1, 2016, amidst "philosophical differences" with athletic director Fred Glass and allegations of player mistreatment.
-He later went on to be the offensive coordinator for the Ohio State Buckeyes football program, under Head Coach Urban Meyer.
+However, Wilson resigned as head coach on December 1, 2016, amidst "philosophical differences" with athletic director Fred Glass and allegations of player mistreatment.
+He later went on to be the offensive coordinator for the Ohio State Buckeyes football program, under head coach Urban Meyer.

+Despite failing to achieve a winning record in six seasons with the Hoosiers, Wilson led IU to two bowl game appearances and oversaw explosive offenses that set IU school records.
+In Wilson's last 5 seasons as head coach for the Indiana Hoosiers, his offenses led the Big Ten Conference in passing yards per game (226.7 yards), were second in total yards per game (459.3 yards), third in points per game (31.4 points), and fourth in rushing yards per game (192.7 yards).